aws-samples/aws-iot-device-provisioning-via-sideload-reg-codes-with-s3-upload/README.md

 #### Installing Dependencies Globally

-From the root directory, `cd api` and then `pip install -r requirements.txt`
+From the root directory, switch to the `api` directory with `cd api` and then run `pip install -r requirements.txt`

 There's also separate requirements files in the ``infrastructure`` and ``runtime`` directories if you'd prefer to have separate virtual